johnbiundo/dev.to-articles/blog-posts/micro-nats-3/micro-nats-part3.md

         with options: {"channel":"get-customers","replyTo":"_INBOX.IDML09N4JB6W0MF4P6GBPB.IDML09N4JB6W0MF4P6GCX2"}
 ```

 Notice the value for the `replyTo` field in the logging output.
 You can probably guess what that is.
-This is detail that's going to come in handy down the line, so file that away for future reference.
+This is a detail that's going to come in handy down the line, so file that away for future reference.

 ### Implementing the Integration Use Cases